DriftNoise/pam-http/README.md

 ## Quick start

-Make sure development files for PAM and for cURL are installed e.g. on Debian based systems:
+Make sure the development files for PAM and for cURL are installed, e.g. on Debian-based systems:

 ```
 sudo apt install libpam0g-dev libcurl-dev